Sudolphus/Tap-Room/README.md

 ---

 <p align="center"> An editable menu for a tap room.
 Features full Create-Read-Update-Destroy functionality.
+Note that this version of the app uses React's default state management tools.
+For the version that uses Redux to manage state, please see <a href="https://github.com/Sudolphus/Redux-Tap-Room">the sister project</a>
     <br>
 </p>